Xylome describes sustainable technology for engineered oils from agricultural byproducts

-Xylome signs exclusive supply agreement with Sarnaya to provide base for cosmetic applications
+Xylome acquires Sarnaya to provide base for cosmetic applications

 Madison, Wisconsin, November 10, 2019

-Xylome has signed an exclusive supply agreement with Sarnaya Skincare to provide the base materials for its skin cream.
-Xylome will begin production of yeast oil (Yoil™) at its contract facilities in Menomonee Falls, Wisconsin by January, 2020.
+Xylome has acquired Sarnaya Skincare to provide the base materials for its skin cream.
+Xylome will begin production of yeast oil (Yoil™) at its contract facilities in Menomonee Falls, Wisconsin by May, 2021.

 Madison, Wisconsin September 4, 2018